Hamza Choudhury: Loan to Burton Albion

+First-team breakthrough

-On 19 September 2017, Choudhury debuted for Leicester City coming on as substitute in the 82nd minute of an EFL Cup 3rd round home win against Liverpool.
-On 28 November 2017, Choudhury made his Premier League debut for Leicester coming on as substitute in the 83rd minute of a home win against Tottenham Hotspur.
+Choudhury made his first-team debut for Leicester City on 19 September 2017, coming on as substitute in a 2–0 win against Liverpool at home in the third round of the EFL Cup.
+He made his Premier League debut on 28 November as a substitute at home in a 2–1 win against Tottenham Hotspur.
 His first Premier League start came on 14 April 2018, in a 2–1 away defeat to Burnley.

 On 30 August 2019, Choudhury signed a new four-year contract with Leicester.
 On 1 January 2020, Choudhury scored his first senior goal for Leicester, an outside the box strike in the 86th minute, in a 3–0 away win at Newcastle United.

 On 22 October 2020, Choudhury made his first appearance in a European competition, coming off the bench in the 71st minute against Zorya Luhansk.
 He became the first footballer of Bangladeshi descent to make an appearance in a European competition by doing so.
-On 29 October, Choudhury scored a 39th-minute volley against AEK Athens, winning the match 2–1.
+One week later, Choudhury scored a 39th-minute volley against AEK Athens, winning the match 2–1.
 He became the first footballer of Bangladeshi descent to score in one of the two major UEFA club competitions, the first British Asian to score in European competitions since Michael Chopra in the defunct UEFA Intertoto Cup, and the first British Asian to score in the current UEFA competitions.

 On 11 April 2021, Choudhury was one of three players dropped from Leicester's squad for the game against West Ham United after breaching COVID-19 protocols.
 On 15 May 2021, he came on as an 82nd-minute substitute in the 2021 FA Cup Final, which Leicester won 1–0 for his first career honour.
-He and teammate Wesley Fofana both celebrated draped in the flag of Palestine, during the 2021 Israel–Palestine crisis.

-Watford
+Loans to Watford

 On 10 August 2022, Choudhury joined Championship club Watford on loan for the season, with the option to make the move permanent the following summer.
 He made his debut two days later in a 1–0 home win over Burnley, and was praised by manager Rob Edwards.

+Loan to Sheffield United

+Choudhury joined Championship club Sheffield United on 27 January 2025 on loan until the end of the 2024–25 season.
+He appeared in 16 matches before returning to Leicester at the end of the season.

 International career

+England

 On 26 May 2018, Choudhury made his debut for the England national under-21 football team, coming on as a substitute during the 2–1 win against China under-21 in the 2018 Toulon Tournament.
 Choudhury started for England in the next match of the tournament, a 0–0 draw against Mexico.

 On 27 May 2019, Choudhury was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship but was shown a straight red card for a reckless tackle during the second half of the opening 2–1 defeat to France in Cesena.

-Although eligible to play for Bangladesh and Grenada, Choudhury said in October 2019 that he intended to pursue an international career with England, stating: "To play for England is my biggest dream, to represent the senior team".